ibrahimCoder786/ToDoList-Code_Alpha-Task-1/README.md

-# Premium TO do list app
+# Premium TO DO LIST APP

 A sleek, feature-rich **To-Do List Application** built with HTML, CSS, and vanilla JavaScript.
 Designed with a modern dark-themed UI, user authentication (mocked), task management, filtering, stats tracking, and more — all running client-side with **zero external dependencies** beyond Bootstrap, Font Awesome, and Chart.js (for future enhancements).